-- Position the pin wrench through the drilled hole of the screw plug in the opposite section of the engine case. - Push the oil screen all the way into the engine case.
+- Position oil screen 3 with the O-rings on a pin wrench. - Position the pin wrench through the drill hole of the screw plug in the opposite section of the engine case. - Push the oil screen all the way into the engine case.

-Mount and tighten screw plug with the O-ring.
+Mount and tighten screw plug 2 with the O-ring.
 Guideline